Need a Home Value Increase? Just Add Starbucks!

 - The data is part of a larger study on gentrification

-- Gentrification: the process of renovating or improving a house or district so that it conforms to middle-class taste
+- Gentrification is the process of renovating or improving a housing development or neighborhood so that it rises in value and/or “conforms to middle-class tastes”

-The Havard Business School is working on a study of gentrification, which is essentially bringing up a housing area so that it’s more attractive to middle- or upper-class residents.
+Harvard Business School has an ongoing study of gentrification.
+This essentially involves improving a housing area or development to make it more attractive to middle- or upper-class residents.
 By its nature, that means higher home values.
 It often involves displacing poorer residents who can no longer afford to live there.
-It’s a sensitive issue given that it’s often an intentional push by a city development team.
+It’s a sensitive issue an often results from an intentional push by city development teams.

-The interesting data point in the study is that the presence of a new Starbucks correlates with an increase in home value of 0.5% over the course of a year.
-The original report cites a bunch of quotes that talk about causality and while I understand their need for caution, it’s more confusing than it needs to be.
+One interesting data point in the study—to us—included coffee shops.
+In particular, the presence of a new Starbucks seems to correlate with a 0.5% annual increase in home values.
+The original report cites a bunch of quotes that talk about causality.
+While I understand their need for caution, it’s more confusing than it needs to be.

 Which Came First…?

 Realistically, Starbucks probably isn’t causing a rise in home values.
-It’s more likely that Starbucks’ market research shows an increase in potential customers in an area and decides to put in a store.
+It’s more likely that Starbucks conducts market research, sees an increase in potential customers in an area, and decides to put in a store.
 It’s the same process that every retailer goes through when they’re considering a move into a market.

-The thing with Starbucks is that it has a customer base with more disposable income.
+Starbucks simply has a customer base with more disposable income.
 How else can you justify a $5 cup of coffee when you can make it at home much cheaper?
-That kind of income belongs to the middle and upper class.
+That kind of income belongs to the middle and upper classes.
 Starbucks, Panera Bread, Jason’s Deli, and the like aren’t going to plop down in the middle of the low socioeconomic part of town and hope their customers move in after the fact.